atoomic/OpenStack-Client-Lite/README.md

 Currently only a very small part of the specs have been imported to this project.

+This software is currently in `PRE-ALPHA` stage... use it at your own risk!
+Feel free to report issues to the Bug Tracker or contribute.

 # Available functions / methods

 ## new( \[ Arguments for OpenStack::Client::Auth \] )